Neuroimmunology-UiO/gather/README.md

 ### Quick Setup (Linux, via Singularity — Recommended)

-To simplify installation and ensure reproducibility, we provide a prebuilt Singularity image: `GATHER.sif`.
+To simplify installation and ensure reproducibility, we provide a prebuilt Singularity image: `GATHER.sif`, which has been tested on Ubuntu 24.04.1.

 **Before you begin**
 Ensure [Singularity](https://docs.sylabs.io/guides/latest/user-guide/) is installed on your system: